 I always like looking for gifts that are educational and will keep my ever-curious kids entertained and out of trouble.
 I also have a ton of kids to shop for, so finding something to meet these needs have me constantly searching for something new.

 So, in the spirit of not bringing more toys into the house that your kids may – WILL – never use, here are a few gifts that are sure hits this holiday season.
-And because I keep coming back to these gifts in my own life, I felt the need to share these with our Rebel community.
+And because I keep coming back to these gifts in my own life, I felt the need to share these with the Rebel community.

 * P.S.
 If you need a sweet little reminder to send off to your Mother in Law of what NOT to get you can find it HERE.